Mooreiche/AIBackup/README.md

 Fixed by Mobius1 - Thank you so much!!

-- Mobius1 added a few bugfixes, however, SetPedAsGroupMember() is glitchy causing driver_ped and / or passenger_ped to sometimes not be in the player's group.
+- few bugfixes were added, however, SetPedAsGroupMember() is glitchy causing driver_ped and / or passenger_ped to sometimes not be in the player's group.

 ## WHAT IT DOES
 Its a simple Script to call AI Police Backup to help you out.
 It is still in early early alpha